This post may contain affiliate links. Please read my full disclosure policy here.

 - Saturday, your schedule is now running 45 minutes earlier than normal.
 At bedtime, you can “fall back” the last 15 minutes and hopefully make a smooth transition into the time change.

-In the United States, the time change happens on November 3rd this year.
-Make a note in your calendar to start adjusting your child’s bedtime on October 30th.
+In the United States, the time change happens on November 1st this year.
+(Yep, Halloween night.)
+Make a note in your calendar to start adjusting your child’s bedtime on October 28, 2020.
 When we “spring forward” next March, you can just reverse this process, moving everything 15 minutes later beginning on the Wednesday night before.

 Other Helpful Tips Regarding Managing a Time Change with Kids